-where $K_{cm}$ is the eNTK between the concept positive examples and the landmarks.
-Same way we calculate the representation of the random negative examples.
-Further, we train a linear binary classifier which has to learn the direction that separates "Sea" from "random".
+Further, we train a linear binary classifier which has to learn the direction that separates ``Sea'' from "random".
 For this purpose we use a linear SVC classifier from sklearn library.
 The concept vector $v_c$ is then simply the normalized weight vector learned by the classifier.
 This vector points from the "random" examples towards the "Sea" examples.